 (b) Cod in Subarea 1.
 The delegate of Denmark pointed out that a TAC of 31,000 tons was approved at the June Meeting.
 He proposed an allocation of 29,000 tons for Denmark, and 2,000 tons for "Others".
 This proposal was supported by the delegate of UK.
-Following much discussion on the possible division of the 2,000-ton quota for "Others", the delegate of Portugal pointed out the difficulty for gillnetters and longliners who engaged in a summer fishery only, by which time the "Others" quota might well be used up.
+Following much discussion on the possible division of the 2,000-ton quota for "Others", the delegate of Portugal pointed out the difficulty for gillnetters and long-liners who engaged in a summer fishery only, by which time the "Others" quota might well be used up.
 He asked for special consideration outside the 2,000-ton allocation for "Others" for these vessels.
 This could be achieved by applying the same rules for these vessels as in NEAFC.
-This proposal was supported by the delegate of Spain, with Spain indicating that some understanding would have to be reached concerning trawler operations.
+This proposal was supported by the delegate of Norway and also by the delegate of Spain, with Spain indicating that some understanding would have to be reached concerning trawler operations.
 Upon questioning, it appeared that, although no definite figures were available, the longline and gillnet fishery might account for upwards of 1,500 to 2,000 tons.
 The delegate of Denmark pointed out that this increase was totally unacceptable in view of the original STACRES recommendation in Montreal of a zero quota.
-Expressing their preferences for the two proposals, the Danish proposal was adopted by the two-thirds majority.
-The Panel, therefore.

-that the 1977 national allocation of the TAC for Subarea 1 cod of 31,000 tons, adopted at the June 1976 Annual Meeting, be set at the levels given in Table 1.
+Expressing their preferences for the two proposals, the Danish proposal was supported by six Members, the Portuguese proposal by three Members; accordingly, the Danish proposal was adopted by the two-thirds majority.
+The Panel, therefore, that the 1977 national allocation of the TAC for Subarea 1 cod of 31,000 tons, adopted at the June 1976 Annual Meeting, be set at the levels given in Table 1.

-6. Future Research Requirements.
-The Panel accepted the future research requirements as given in the Report of the Shrimp Working Group (Proceedings No. 1, Appendix I; also Summ.Doc.
-77/VI/1, Appendix I).

-7. The Panel agreed that another meeting would be required, and recessed at 1810 hrs, 6 December.

-8. The Panel reconvened at 1330 hrs, 7 December, to consider further the TAC and allocation and breakdown of the TAC by areas, as set out in the Danish proposal (Comm.Doc.
-76/XII/70) for regulatory measures for Subarea 1 offshore shrimp fisheries.

-9. The delegate of Norway stressed the importance with which his country viewed the recent Special Meeting of NEAFC, and the lack of results from it because of the stand taken by the EEC countries.
+- 6. Future Research Requirements.
+The Panel accepted the future research requirements as given in the Report of the Shrimp Working Group (Redbook 1977, Part A, Appendix I). - 7.
+The Panel agreed that another meeting would be required, and recessed at 1810 hrs, 6 December. - 8.
+The Panel reconvened at 1330 hrs, 7 December, to consider further the TAC and allocation and breakdown of the TAC by areas, as set out in the Danish proposal (Comm.Doc.
+76/XII/70) for regulatory measures for Subarea 1 offshore shrimp fisheries. - 9.
+The delegate of Norway stressed the importance with which his country viewed the recent Special Meeting of NEAFC, and the lack of results from it because of the stand taken by the EEC countries.
 The discussions now centred around arrangements for Greenland waters, which are also EEC waters.
 Norway was prepared to go along with an ICNAF solution for 1977 if the results were reasonable for that country.
 However, he stressed that the Danish proposal was, in no way, satisfactory for Norway and that, if the TAC and breakdown by areas were put to a vote, Norway would vote against them.
 He hoped Denmark and other EEC countries would realize that this meeting was not the time for such decision.
 The outcome of this discussion would be most important for Norway's future negotiations on reciprocal arrangements between Norway and the EEC.

 The Chairman asked for an indicative vote on the TAC of 36,000 tons.
 One Member was absent, but the vote of those remaining indicated seven in favour of the Danish proposal for a TAC of 36,000 tons, with only Norway voting against it.
-The Panel, therefore, that the Commission adopt a TAC of 36,000 tons, including all discards, for shrimp in Subarea 1 (offshore area) in 1977 (Table 1).
+The Panel, therefore, that the Commission adopt a TAC of 36,000 tons, including all discards, for shrimp in Subarea 1 (off-shore area) in 1977 (Table 1).